Royal Djurgarden © hildgrim

-Stockholm's main attractions are conveniently packaged close to the heart of the city on the island of Djurgården, crammed with entertainment options, museums, restaurants and wooded green space.
+Stockholm's main attractions are conveniently packaged close to the heart of the city on the island of Djurgarden, crammed with entertainment options, museums, restaurants, and wooded green space.
 Once upon a time the island was a royal hunting ground.
-Now visitors can hunt for souvenirs at the Handarbetets Vanner (handicraft centre); browse the art galleries; enjoy thrills and spills at the ever-popular Gröna Lund amusement park; explore Sweden's past at the Skansen open-air museum; meet Nordic wildlife at the zoo; and watch folk dancing.
+Now visitors can hunt for souvenirs at the Handarbetets Vanner (handicraft centre), browse the art galleries, enjoy the exciting Grona Lund amusement park, explore Sweden's past at the Skansen open-air museum, meet Nordic wildlife at the zoo, and watch folk dancing.
 Also on the island, accessed by a pleasant stroll along the waterfront, is the Junibacken fairytale fun centre, the National Museum of Cultural History, and the fascinating Vasa Museum featuring a fully rigged, fully restored 17th-century galleon raised from Stockholm harbour.
 Top off the day with a meal at one of the many excellent restaurants, some of which are situated on boats and provide excellent views over the water.
-Djurgården is one of Sweden's most loved recreational areas for locals and foreigners and the island attracts more than 10 million touristic visitors a year.
-Just a stroll around the island, on the many walking paths, nature trails and waterfront promenades, is a joy.
+Djurgarden is one of Sweden's most loved recreational areas for locals and foreigners and the island attracts more than 10 million touristic visitors a year.
+Just a stroll around the island, on the many walking paths, nature trails, and waterfront promenades, is a joy.

 Address: A 10-minute walk from the city centre across the Djurgarden bridge.